nanocad-lab/fault-tolerant-spm/README.txt

 Run program
 --------------------------------------------------
-Compile with Visual Studio for Windows or Eclipse on Linux
+Compile with Visual Studio for Windows or Eclipse/Make on Linux Makefile is provided with the rest of the source code

+The program takes no inputs; only the ELF you want to modify (named ELF

 Convert modified ELF to bin